romses/Datenzwerg/docs/how_to_build.en.md

 This will install all dependencies needed to build the firmware and the documentation into a virtual environment and activate it.

 Then, navigate to the `firmware` directory.
-Copy `secrets-template.yaml` to `secrets.yaml` and fill in your WiFi and InfluxDB2 credentials.
+Copy `secrets-template.yaml` to `secrets.yaml` and fill in your WiFi, MQTT and InfluxDB2 credentials and also set an OTA password if wanted.
 Make desired adjustments of packages to be compiled in in `datenzwerg.yaml`.
 Then run

 ```
 esphome -s name <gnome> -s eco2_baseline <eco2 baseline> -s tvoc_baseline <tvoc baseline> run datenzwerg.yaml